Reddit's best nerd jokes

 Why could Beethoven never find his music teacher?
 Because he was Haydn.

-I sometimes regret that I never learned French but… such is life.
+I sometimes regret that I never learned French but… that is life.

 Pavlov is sitting at a pub enjoying a pint, the phone rings and he jumps up shouting “oh shit, I forgot to feed the dog!”

 How many Marxists does it take to screw in a lightbulb?
 None; the lightbulb contains the seeds of its own revolution.